 Redhill Primary Academy recognises that children are vulnerable to and capable of abusing their peers.
 We take such abuse as seriously as abuse perpetrated by an adult.
 This includes verbal as well as physical abuse.
-Peer-on-peer abuse will not be tolerated or passed off as part of "banter", "just having a laugh" or "growing up".
+Child-on-child abuse will not be tolerated or passed off as part of "banter", "just having a laugh" or "growing up".

 The governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) at Redhill Primary Academy.
-The Academy is committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the School.
+The Academy is committed to the prevention, early identification, and appropriate management of child-on-child abuse (as defined below) both within and beyond the School.

-In cases where peer-on-peer abuse is identified, we will follow our child protection procedures, taking a contextual approach to support all children and young people who have been affected by the situation.
+In cases where child-on-child abuse is identified, we will follow our child protection procedures, taking a contextual approach to support all children and young people who have been affected by the situation.

-We recognise that peer-on-peer abuse is most likely to include, but may not be limited to:
+We recognise that child-on-child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery), and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying) - racism - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals - sexual exploitation - criminal exploitation

-Some of these behaviours will need to be handled with reference to other policies in school such as the behaviour policy, anti- bullying policy, child protection policy and online safety policy.
+Some of these behaviours will need to be handled with reference to other policies in school such as the relationships and behaviour policy, child protection policy and online safety policy.

-This policy is compliant with the statutory guidance on peer-on-peer abuse as set out in Keeping Children Safe in Education (September 2020).
+This policy is compliant with the statutory guidance on child-on-child abuse as set out in Keeping Children Safe in Education (September 2020).